Simple: back up first.

-And by that, I mean take a complete system image backup of your entire computer before you begin the update process.
+And by that, I mean take a complete system image backup of your entire computer before you begin the update or reinstallation process.

 System image backup

 A system image is, as its name implies, an image of your system.

 The image contains a copy of everything on your system:

 - the current operating system

 - all installed applications